zerotier/docs/docs/website.md

 ---
-title: Host a Website with ZeroTier
+title: Host a Website
 description: Serve a local website to anyone on your ZeroTier network.
-tags: [beginner, tutorial]
+tags: [beginner, tutorial, beginner]
 ---

 import Tabs from '@theme/Tabs';